 The Cairngorms … being reliant to public transport can make walking in from Aviemore a necessity.
-Although there may be mutterings to the contrary banging out the last kilometre or so with minutes to spare before the last train south, this long approach does have something to commend it as an alternative to motoring up the ski centre road.
+Although there may be mutterings to the contrary when one is banging out the final stretch with minutes to spare before the last train south, this long approach does have something to commend it as an alternative to motoring up the ski centre road.
 It is not a landscape to be rushed.
 It is too big, too subtle, for that, and one might, I thought, as well adapt to its rhythm from the outset.

 Understanding it is a different proposition.
 The pass carried a wind out of nowhere.
 On the eastern flank, a crack-thump could only be the shattering of rock, the land re-creating itself, and in the lower shade that same process seemed to be caught in the scattering of boulderfields, the seepage and moss, the crumbly snow, the watercourses in turns absorbed and released by the ground.